 - You have to check how much you need to pay to get to your destination

-- You need the right amount in coins
+- You need to have the right amount of coins

-- If you don't have the right amount, you need to queue to get change at the counter.
+- If you don't have enough coins, you need to queue to get change at the counter.

 Option 2: Buy a Rabbit Card

-You go to the counter, preferably when there's no a little waiting time, and give the cashier the amount you want to put on the card + 100฿ for the card and your passport.
+You go to the counter, preferably outside of busy hours, and give the cashier the amount you want to put on the card + 100฿ for the card, and your passport.

 Now you have a rechargeable card, that you just have to swipe at the gate.

 You don't have to check how much it cost to go to your destination or to carry coins in your pockets.